igorkry/tnt4j-streams/README.md

 Maven runs tests automatically while building project.
 To skip test phase add Maven parameter `-Dmaven.test.skip=true` or select 'Skip tests' UI element in Your IDE  'Maven Run' configuration.

+NOTE: if You are using Eclipse it is recommended to set JRE VM argument `-Dmaven.test.skip=true` instead of using UI checkbox 'Skip Tests'.
+Turns out that those two are not quite same and Maven fails on modules test scope dependencies checking if UI checkbox 'Skip Tests' is used.

 ## Running manually from IDE
 * in `core` module run JUnit test suite named `AllStreamsCoreTests`
 * in `flume-plugin` module run JUnit test suite named `AllFlumeTests`